 2. Craft a Strong Opening

 The first few sentences of your proposal are critical.
 They determine whether the client will continue reading or move on to the next proposal.
-Your opening should immediately address the client’s needs and show that you are the right person for the job.
+Moreover, your opening should immediately address the client’s needs and show that you are the right person for the job.

 • Personalize Your Greeting: Address the client by name if it’s available.
-A personalized greeting sets a positive tone and shows that you’ve taken the time to learn about the client.
+Also, a personalized greeting sets a positive tone and shows that you’ve taken the time to learn about the client.

 • Grab Their Attention: Start with a strong statement or question that resonates with the client’s needs.
 For example, “Are you looking for a seasoned graphic designer who can bring your vision to life?”